tashburn/unusual-beliefs/README.md

 # Unusual Beliefs

+belief is another word for mental model, and one mental model is better than another if it’s more useful and accurate in explaining and predicting.

+beliefs should be driven by evidence (instead of values or ideology or peers or incentives).

+guidelines: reference both evidence for and against each idea, etc.

+good evidence minimizes bad/biased arguments, such as these… there is a hierarchy of evidence.

 - diet: meat, fat, vegetable oils, etc.
 - free will is a constructive illusion
 - empathy is sadistic